-On his pilgrimage journey to Bali from the neighbouring Java to spread Hinduism, Dang Hyang Nirartha made a number of stops at different parts on the island to meditate – and eventually built temples – including the one in an area that is currently home to some of Bali’s finest establishments, Petitenget.
-One day, Nirartha was resting amidst the bushes of Petitenget and fell asleep.
-Minutes after he had closed his eyes, Nirartha was awakened by the presence of a creature in the shape of a human but with a monsterous face.
-It took only a heartbeat for Nirartha to learn that his sleep was disturbed by an evil entity.
+Legend has it that one day the great priest was resting amidst the bushes of Petitenget (not yet called this) and fell asleep.
+Only minutes after he had closed his eyes, Nirartha was awakened by the presence of a creature in the shape of a human but with a monstrous face.
+It took only a heartbeat for Nirartha to realise that it was an evil force that had disturbed his slumber.

-Knowing that Ijo had spent years plaguing, stealing, and even killing in Petitenget and other surrounding villages, Nirartha gave the monster a severe punishments.
-In addition to making the monster pay for what he had done, Nirartha also taught Ijo spiritual values, turning the monster from an evil entity into the guardian of the villages he used to haunt.
+Hearing this, Nirartha knew the spirit deserved severe punishment.
+He made the creature pay for what he had done, but after he taught Ijo the real spiritual values, transforming the monster from an evil entity into the guardian of the very villages he used to haunt.

-Today, despite being somewhat overshadowed by the luxury resorts and other fine establishments in the area, Pura Petitenget still remains an important highlight as one of the very few cultural landmarks in the upscale Seminyak.
+Today, Pura Petitenget still remains an important highlight as one of the very few cultural landmarks in upscale Seminyak.
 The temple also forms one of the Bali’s Kahyangan collection of sea temples built by Dang Hyang Nirartha to spiritually guard the island’s perimeters.